 “Homeopathy is the safest and most reliable approach to ailments and has withstood the assaults of established medical practice for over 100 years.” ~Yehudi Menuhin, Daily Telegraph, August 12, 1989

 In fact, according to the NIH, nearly 6 million U.S. adults and about 1 million children use homeopathic remedies each year. (source)

 With several close friends who have used homeopathy very effectively for years, I know it works and it’s safe.
 It is also very inexpensive.

 Homeopathy is not just a placebo.
 4 minutes.

-I desire that moms gain the (much needed) confidence to treat themselves and their family for simple first aid and common illnesses such as colds, flu’s, ear infections, pink eye and more.
+I desire that moms gain the (much needed) confidence to treat themselves and their family for simple first aid and common illnesses such as colds, flu’s, ear infections, pink eye, allergies, insect bites, grief, anxiety, headaches and more.

 The 42 Remedy Mother and Child Kit and 114 pg guide helps parents through the emotional and physical challenges of pregnancy, childbirth and baby/infant stages, right through to age seven.

 The 42 Remedy Essential Kit with it’s 72 page guide is for emergencies and anytime.

 The cost for a kit is far less than the total of the individual remedies bought separately.

 I recommend these sites not in any specific order: